Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The rock can be sandy in places, indicating loose surface grains that are especially vulnerable to detachment when any residual moisture is present internally.
+- The rock can be sandy in places, indicating areas of weaker cementation that are especially vulnerable to strength loss when wet — extra caution is warranted on these features.

 Warnings